mozilla/skywriter/docs/devguide/tour.html.markdown

 At the highest level, there are two separate projects that make up the whole of the Bespin codebase:

 * bespinclient - The JavaScript code that makes up the Bespin user interface.
-This is considered to be the "main" repository.
+This is considered to be the "main" repository and is all that is actually used for Bespin Embedded.
+However, when working on your own customizations to Bespin Embedded it is often useful to use the Bespin Server.
 * bespinserver - This is currently the Python server.
 Bespin expects a certain server API and any server that adheres to that API could be made to work with Bespin.

 Most people hacking on Bespin will never need to do anything inside of the bespinserver project.